Lemony Snicket's A Series of Unfortunate Events (video game): Windows version

+Premise

+Following key plot points from the film, the video game expands on scenes from the film, setting up action and exploration segments.
+Rather than stages, it is broken up into six consecutive hub areas where the player follows a linear set of objectives to progress in the game.
+The gameplay finds the player solving environmental puzzles, scouring locations for invention parts, platforming, as well as defeating numerous enemies and bosses.
+The game also contains mini-stages where the player controls Sunny in 2.5D platforming segments.
+The final stage has the player (Klaus) using burning glass to burn Count Olaf and Violet's marriage certificate.

 Development

-The teaser trailer, released 5 months before the game's official release, features radically different gameplay from the final game.
+The teaser trailer for the console version, released five months before the game's official release, featured drastic differences in appearance from the final game, bearing stronger resemblance to what would become the game's PC version.

 Reception

 The game has received average to mixed reviews upon release.
 GameRankings and Metacritic gave it a score of 70% and 72 out of 100 for the Game Boy Advance version; 70% and 70 out of 100 for the GameCube version; 67% and 64 out of 100 for the PC version; 66% and 63 out of 100 for the PlayStation 2 version; and 68% and 67 out of 100 for the Xbox version.
 Some reviewers gave the game lower scores, citing the short span of the game, lack of replay value, easy difficulty and repetitive gameplay.

-The Sydney Morning Herald gave the game two-and-a-half stars out of five and stated that "The difficulty level is accommodating for youngsters, although the controls can be unwieldy.
-Sadly, the fun is short-lived, with no multi-player modes or replay appeal."
-Detroit Free Press gave it two stars out of four and stated that "Potential players need to know that we cruised through the entire game—without any cheats—in about four hours."
+The Sydney Morning Herald gave the game two-and-a-half stars out of five.
+They wrote that its difficulty level is suitable for younger players, but they were critical to its "unwieldy" controls and the short length.
+Detroit Free Press gave it two stars out of four and wrote that they played the entire game, without any cheats, in about four hours, alluding to its short length.